 You have sought to adapt this information requirement according to Annex XI, Section 1.5. of the REACH Regulation.
-However, as explained above in the section 'Grouping and read-across approach', your adaptation of the information requirement is rejected.
+However, as explained above, your adaptation of the information requirement is rejected.
 Consequently there is an information gap and it is necessary to provide information for this endpoint.